IH 3 TB 342C - Induction cooktop VALBERG - Free user manual and instructions

 NOTE:

-Under Child Lock function, if turn the hob off without inactive the Child Lock function.
-When turn on the hob later, the Child Lock function will still valid.
+Under the Child Lock function, if you turn the hob off without deactivating the Child Lock function, when you turn on the hob later, the Child Lock function will still be valid.

 Using the Timer